 No problem.
 We have office related tasks too.

 How will I hear about volunteer opportunities?

-The best way to tune into volunteer opportunities is to sign up for our email updates by filling out the Volunteer Sign up Form.
+The best way to tune into volunteer opportunities is signing up for our email updates with this Volunteer Sign up form.
 We post opportunities to our website and Facebook too.